k0retux/fuddly/docs/source/disruptors.rst

         |      | default: -1 [type: int]
         |_ clone_node
         |      | desc: if True the dmaker will always return a copy of the node. (for
-        |      |       stateless diruptors dealing with big data it can be usefull
+        |      |       stateless disruptors dealing with big data it can be useful
         |      |       to it to False)
         |      | default: True [type: bool]